mailbots/mailbots/README.md

 };
 ```

-Use our packaged skill in another skill like this:
+Use our stand-alone skill in a different file like this:

 ```javascript
 // This gets the UI buttons and also activates its handler